Andrea Hristov

-Career
+Club career

 Slavia Sofia

 Hristov started his career at Levski Sofia before moving to Slavia Sofia in 2013.
 He made his competitive debut for Slavia on 1 October 2016, coming as a substitute in a league match against Vereya, playing alongside his twin brother Petko.

 On 3 April 2017, Hristov signed a professional contract with the team until 31 July 2020.
 On 21 April 2018 Hristov was named as a captain of the team in the match against Cherno More Varna.

 Cosenza (loan)

-On 29 January 2019 Hristov joined Seria B team Cosenza on loan until end of the season with a buyout clause.
+On 29 January 2019 Hristov joined Serie B team Cosenza on loan until end of the season with a buyout clause.

 Cosenza

 On 13 January 2022, he returned to Cosenza and signed a 3.5-year contract with the club.
 On 1 September 2022, Hristov was loaned by Reggiana.
+On 12 August 2023, he moved on a new loan to Potenza.

+Vizela

+On 24 July 2025, Hristov signed a two-year contract with Vizela in Portuguese second tier.

 International career

 Youth levels

 Hristov was called up for the Bulgaria U19 team for the 2017 European Under-19 Championship qualification from 22 to 27 March 2017.
 After a draw and 2 wins the team qualified for the knockout phase, which will be held in July 2017.